achrafElFaiq/Embedded-Robotics-Line-Following-Robot/README.md

-# Embedded Robotics: Line-Following-Robot
+# Embedded Robotics: Line-Following and Soccer Robot

 ## Overview

 This project, undertaken as part of the "Electronics for Embedded Systems" course, involves the design and implementation of a motorized robot equipped with a set of sensors and display systems.
 The robot is designed to operate in two distinct modes:

-1. **Line-Following (Automatic) Mode**: The robot follows a line while detecting obstacles and intersections on the path.
-This mode integrates a complex combination of sensors and control logic to ensure precise and responsive navigation.
+1. **Line-Following (Automatic) Mode**: The robot autonomously follows a designated path, while navigating around obstacles and intersections.

-2. **Soccer (Manual) Mode**: The robot engages in a soccer match against an opposing team.
-This mode requires precise control of the robot to maneuver effectively during the game.
+2. **Soccer (Manual) Mode**: The robot participates in a soccer game, requiring agile maneuvers and precise control.

-The project demonstrates practical application of various technical and conceptual skills acquired during the semester in embedded systems electronics.
-It involved addressing numerous challenges in electronics and adhering to a comprehensive set of objectives:

-- Understanding the basics of electronics
-- Interpreting and using component documentation
-- Assembling a functional and safe electronic setup
-- Developing a functional program
-- Utilizing a Raspberry Pi effectively

-The following sections provide detailed insights into the project tasks, electrical schematics, component choices, and the code implemented for robot operation.
+This project showcases practical applications of embedded systems concepts, including electronics, component integration, and real-time programming.

-## Project Contributors
+## Contributors

 - **Achraf EL FAIQ**
 - **Lisa LEVASSEUR**
 - **Tom POGET**
 - **Yassine ZAHOU**

-## Components Used
+## Components

+The robot integrates a range of components to achieve its functionality:

 - **Raspberry Pi**
 - **Line Followers (TCRT5000)**
-- **Buzzer**
+- **Active Buzzer**
 - **Ultrasonic Distance Sensor (HC-SR04)**
 - **Infrared Sensor**
 - **I2C Interface**